sudave13/bigssslabjournal/README.md

 You now have a personal copy of this repository on your account, which serves html files (aka Github pages) as a website.

+3. Navigate to 'Settings'; click on 'Collaborators', and invite JochemTolsma, robfranken and Thomas Feliciani.
+After acceptance, we have access to you repository and can make contributions.

 ## Clone the repository:
 1. Using GitHub desktop, clone the lab journal repository to your local path;
 2. Specify that you want to use the forked repository for your own purposes.